 In Safe People, Drs.
 Henry Cloud and John Townsend teach you that b eing with an unsafe person can be damaging to your confidence, your trust in others, and even your health.
 You’ll learn that you have the power to surround yourself with accepting, honest, and safe people who draw you closer to being the person God intended you to be.
 Safe People will give you the tools you need to recognize what makes people relationally safe, form positive relationships, and even become a safe person along the way.
 Fridays, January 26 – March 8 from 6:00 – 9:00 p.m. in suite 220.

 Free to Next Step participants.
 All others $35.

 For more information, please call 804-358-5458 x118 or email Kim McIntosh.

 What is the cost of the workshop and what does it include?

-The cost includes a workbook and the Workshop Weekly newsletter, and Children’s and Teen programs.
+The cost includes a workbook and the Workshop Weekly newsletter, and child care for infants and preschoolers.
 It also includes a Friday night virtual seminar “Boundaries.”
-The cost of the workshop is $60.
+The cost of the workshop is $75.

 How many participants do you usually have?
 Men?
 Women?